Pension Planning

 • Finding sophisticated tax structures

-• Minimising a tax bill (there is none)
+• Minimising a tax bill (there is genuinely none)

-• Navigating complex treaty provisions (the treaty is limited)
+• Navigating complex treaty provisions (the DTA is limited, and relief is automatic under domestic law)

 • Worrying about HMRC compliance (it is minimal)